drzoidberg/list-manipulation-v2/README.md

-# array-functions-v2
+# list-manipulation-v2

-array-functions-v2 is a simple project that focuses on putting into practice array manipulation using array methods.
+list-manipulation-v2 is a simple project that focuses on putting into practice list elements manipulation using array and object methods and basic programming techniques.

 ## 🔎 It explores
 - the concept of separation of concerns